CarouselSMS/Aloha-Plugin-Help/README.md

 License
 =======

-The Aloha color slector plugin is Copyright © 2013 [Recess Mobile](http://recess.im/).
+The Aloha help button plugin is Copyright © 2013 [Recess Mobile](http://recess.im/).
 It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.